-I don’t think Whitney Houston had the ceiling of Clara’s room in mind when she originally said the phrase, but hopefully she’d agree that the situation around Clara’s aqua-colored capiz chandelier qualified as “whack.”
+Whitney Houston once famously said “crack is whack.”
+I don’t think she had the ceiling of Clara’s room in mind when she said it, but hopefully she’d agree that the situation around Clara’s aqua-colored capiz chandelier could indeed be called “whack.”

 You never saw this in any previous photos – nor could you really notice it that much in real life – but when installing Clara’s light fixture (which we got here for $50) we became well aware of this unsightly ceiling problem that was previously hidden beneath the larger based ceiling fan.
 So we finally got around to fixing it.
 And it was easy thanks to this $19 ceiling medallion that we got at Home Depot.
 Gotta love when a quick project doesn’t snowball into something nightmare-ish.